biswajitsahoo1111/data_driven_features_ims/README.md

 ![Python 3.7](https://img.shields.io/badge/Python-3.7-blue.svg)
 # Multiclass bearing fault classification using features learned by a deep neural network

 This repository contains codes for a paper submitted to the [International Congress and Workshop on Industrial AI 2020 (IAI - 2020)](https://www.ltu.se/research/subjects/Drift-och-underhall/Konferenser/Industrial-AI-Conference-2020?l=en) that uses learned data-driven features for fault diagnosis.
-Instead of calculating features from data, features are learned from data by a deep neural network.
+Instead of manually calculating features, features are learned from the data by a deep neural network.
 These learned features are then used with SVM for fault classification.
 An empirical way to interpret the data-driven features is also suggested.
 The paper has been accepted and will appear in the proceedings.

 ## Data: